cloudsummer/CM-Drug/README.md

 ### Download the docker image
  ![资源 13@600x](https://github.com/cloudsummer/CM-Drug/assets/24847317/99e2bff0-685b-4264-a270-05856d663909)
+The environments, dependencies, and toolkits required for our workflow have all been encapsulated into a Docker image.
+We utilized the Docker image to perform calculations.

+In our workflow
 Just simply run the following code on a server with Docker and NextFlow installed:

 (Docker version we used is 20.10.21, build 20.10.21-0ubuntu1~22.04.3; the NextFlow version we used is 20.07.1 build 5412)